Rizwankaka/word-cloud-app/README.md

-# word-cloud-app
+# wordl_cloud_app
-developed word cloud generator using streamlit
+This repository is about an application to make a world cloud from any kind of document.